OSerge/unicode-article/README.md

 </p>
 <p>
-    The purpose of this article is to review the technical features of the Unicode dard and the Unicode transforming formats.
+    The purpose of this article is to review the technical features of the Unicode standard and the Unicode transforming formats.
 In addition, a comparison of transforming formats will help decide on the use of these formats in software development.
 </p>